 6. Endowment plans are opaque

 It is like a black-box.
-I don’t know) what mechanism the insurance company uses to arrive at annual bonus amount.
+I don’t know what mechanism the insurance company uses to arrive at the annual bonus amount.
 You pay a premium.
 A number pops out at the end of the year.

 Endowment plans are so opaque that even Government is not sure how to tax the premium amount.
-You pay 15% service tax on premium of term insurance plans.
-In case of endowment, everything is quite jumbled up.
-Hence, Government charges 1/4th the service tax rate (3.75%) in the first year and 1.75% in the subsequent years.
+You pay 18% GST on the premium of term insurance plans.
+In the case of endowment plans, everything is quite jumbled up.
+Traditional plans have both insurance and investment components.
+Hence, Government charges 1/4th the service tax rate (4.5%) in the first year and 2.25% in the subsequent years.

 Who is at fault?
 IRDA, Insurance Companies or the Insurance Agents?